timlentse/timlentse.github.io/_posts/2016-02-27-Remove-duplicate-rows-in-mysql.markdown

 tags: [mysql]
 ---

-This is a simple sql for removing duplicate rows from a table and just keep only one having the lowest `id`
+This is a simple sql for removing duplicate rows from a table and keep one with lowest `id`

 ```mysql
 DELETE r1 FROM table_name r1, table_name r2 WHERE r1.id > r2.id AND r1.name = r2.name
 ```

-Note that the `name` is the field name you want to ensure values are unique
+Note: the `name` is the field name you want to ensure values are unique

 #### Constraint unique